 Before our initial public offering, there has not been a public market for shares of ADSs or our ordinary shares.
 Future sales of substantial amounts of shares of our ADSs in the public market after our initial public offering, or the possibility of these sales occurring, could cause the prevailing market price for our ADSs to fall or impair our ability to raise equity capital in the future.
-Following this initial public offering, we will have ADSs outstanding, representing approximately % of our outstanding ordinary shares in issue if the ADSs are offered and sold at the minimum offering amount, and ADSs outstanding, representing approximately % of our ordinary shares in issue if the ADSs are offered and sold at the maximum offering amount.
+Following this initial public offering, we will have 3,800,000 ADSs outstanding, representing approximately 13.2% of our outstanding ordinary shares in issue assuming no exercise of the underwriters' option to purchase additional ADSs from us in this offering.
 The ADSs that were not offered and sold in our initial public offering are "restricted securities," as that term is defined in Rule 144 under the Securities Act.
 These restricted securities are eligible for public sale only if they are registered under the Securities Act or if they qualify for an exemption from registration under Rule 144 or Rule 701 under the Securities Act, which are summarized below.